The new wave of Gamification

 Game ideas that have been widely used to gamify applications include badges, points, leaderboards, experience levels and compulsion loops.
 The following paragraphs illustrate how these ideas were used in different applications.

-Badges have been used by Microsoft to increase player’s engagement when they launched the new X-Box Live dashboard on the X-Box 360 game console.
+Badges already have been used by Microsoft to increase player’s engagement when they launched the new X-Box Live dashboard on the X-Box 360 game console years ago.
 The new dashboard allowed users to unlock “achievements” (basically the same as badges) by playing games on the console.
 Foursquare took advantage of the badges idea to build an entire app based on checking into places with the smartphone and earning badges for doing that.
 The app became quite popular and different businesses started offering discounts or rewards to the users who checked in at a certain venue.

 A points based system has been successfully used by Swisscom Community which is an example of how Swisscom has used gamification ideas to improve the help and support section of the company’s website.
 Users can earn points by answering other people’s questions which increases the engagement with the platform and creates a community based around Swisscom products and services.
 The platform also features a leaderboard where people can see how they compare to other users, therefore motivating the more competitive users to try to rank higher.